Written by Jason Petersen

 That said, we can safely conclude that the Flying Spaghetti Monster is a lying, uncaring, unloving, pile of spaghetti and meatballs.
-Perhaps normal spaghetti and meatballs share these characteristics, but apparently the Flying Spaghetti Monster is more devious than your average plate of spaghetti.
+Perhaps normal spaghetti and meatballs share these characteristics, but apparently the Flying Spaghetti Monster is more devious.
 We can summarize our argument as follows:

 1. We can not trust what the Flying Spaghetti Monster tells us.

-2. The Flying Spaghetti Monster is not a reliable source for truth.
+2. The Flying Spaghetti Monster is not a reliable source truth.

-3. No standard of truth can be known if Pastafarianism is true.
+3. No standard of truth can be known if the Flying Spaghetti Monster exists.